akmn35/new.dist/README.md

 #> [1] 0.8646647
 ```

-`qtprd` Quantile function for Two-Parameter Rayleigh Distribution with
+`qtprd` Quantile function for Two-Parameter Rayleigh distribution with
 location (mu) and scale (lambda) parameters.

 ``` r